-'''

 Purpose:

-destroy the object

-Format:

-DESTRUCTOR

-(in logical_directory obj)

-Inputs:

-obj:

-the object to destroy

-InOuts:

-Outputs:

-PreCond: -

-PostCond: - the logical_directory is closed.

-Perms:

-Throws:

-Notes: - the semantics of the inherited destructors

-apply.

-- is_file

-Alias:

-for is_entry of saga::ns_directory

-- open_dir

-Purpose: creates a new logical_directory instance

-Format:

-open_dir

-(in saga::url name,

-in int

-flags = Read,

-out logical_directory dir);

-Inputs:

-name of directory to open

-name:

-flags defining operation

-flags:

-modus

-InOuts:

-Outputs: dir:
+Format: DESTRUCTOR (in logical_directory obj) Inputs: obj: the object to destroy InOuts: Outputs: PreCond: -PostCond: - the logical_directory is closed.
+Perms: Throws: - the semantics of the inherited destructors Notes: apply. - is_file Alias: for is_entry of saga::ns_directory - open_dir Purpose: creates a new logical_directory instance Format: open_dir (in saga::url name, in int flags = Read, out logical_directory dir); Inputs: name of directory to open name:

-opened directory instance
+Outputs: dir: opened directory instance

-PreCond: -

-PostCond: - the session of the returned instance is that of

-the calling instance.

-- 'Owner' of name is the id of the context

-used to perform the operation if name gets
+- 'Owner' of name is the id of the context used to perform the operation if name gets flags:

-'''